Kornhaas/Brick_Manager/database_schema.md

-# Lego Manager Database Schema
+# Bricks Manager Database Schema

-This document provides a comprehensive overview of the Lego Manager database schema, including all tables, relationships, and their purposes.
+This document provides a comprehensive overview of the Bricks Manager database schema, including all tables, relationships, and their purposes.

 ## Database Structure Overview

-The Lego Manager application uses SQLAlchemy ORM with a SQLite database to manage LEGO sets, parts, storage, and Rebrickable data integration.
+The Bricks Manager application uses SQLAlchemy ORM with a SQLite database to manage brick sets, parts, storage, and Rebrickable data integration.
 The database consists of two main sections:

-1. **User Management Tables** - For managing user's LEGO collection
+1. **User Management Tables** - For managing user's brick collection
 2. **Rebrickable Integration Tables** - For storing reference data from Rebrickable API

 ## Entity Relationship Diagram